 - Dining at Walt Disney World including the Disney Dining Plan

-- Walt Disney World News How to find all the latest happenings at Walt Disney World plus the top rumours we have heard on the Disney Grapevine.
+- Walt Disney World News How to find all the latest happenings at Walt Disney World plus the top rumors we have heard on the Disney Grapevine.

 Walt Disney World The Basics

-Walt Disney World opened on 1st October 1971 and today it is the most visited vacation resort in the world.
-The resort is similar in size to San Francisco and over 52 million guests visit annually.
+Walt Disney World opened on 1st October 1971, and today it is the most visited vacation resort in the world with 52 million guests visiting each year.

-Walt Disney World has eighteen themed resort hotels, ten Disney Vacation Club Resorts, nine non–Disney hotels, four theme parks, two water parks, several golf courses, a camping resort and various other entertainment venues.
-There is clearly a lot for any guest to get their head around.
+Walt Disney World has four theme parks, two water parks, several golf courses, numerous hotels and Disney Vacation Club Resorts, a camping resort and, various other entertainment venues.

 A Brief History of Walt Disney World